kingsdigitallab/alice-thornton/frontend/posts/news/2023-07-21-partial-release-side-by-side-view.md

 For more information on current functionality (including tagging, annotations and editorial principles) please see our earlier post, [‘Further Information about the Partial Release'](https://thornton.kdl.kcl.ac.uk/posts/blog/2023-05-30-partial-release-blog/).

 We very much hope you like what you see and again we look forward to your feedback.
-Please email alicethorntonsbooks at gmail dot com with any comments.
+Please email us at alicethorntonsbooks@gmail.com  with any comments.